plenteum-app-services/pleapps-widgets/README.md

-# TurtlePay™ JavaScript Widgets
+# Plenteum App Services JavaScript Widgets

-This repository is the hosting location for any widgets available at https://widgets.turtlepay.io.
+This repository is the hosting location for any widgets available at https://www.plenteum.com/widgets

 ## Contribution Guidelines